imzqqq/chat/website/spec/attic/drafts/human-id-rules.rst

 an address failed the check, the raw punycode would be displayed to disambiguate the address.

-The human-readable IDs in Chat are Room Aliases and User IDs.
+The human-readable IDs in Matrix are Room Aliases and User IDs.
 Room aliases look like ``#localpart:domain``.
 These aliases point to opaque non human-readable room IDs.
 These pointers can change to point at a different room ID at any time.
 User IDs look like ``@localpart:domain``.
 These represent